Telecommunication Networks, MS

 The Master of Science in Telecommunication Networks is designed for professionals currently in the telecommunications or networking field who either wish to enhance their technical skills and credentials or who wish to make a transition to the business side of telecommunications or networking.
 We also welcome applications from prospective students with limited industry experience.
 This program, which may be pursued on a full- or part-time basis, is one of only a very few master’s programs in telecommunications and networking in the United States that is truly multidisciplinary, giving students the flexibility to tailor the curriculum to their specific interests, backgrounds, and career goals.

-At least one of the electives must be a business elective and at least one must be a technical elective.
 The technical electives include courses on network and communications technology and on the development of software systems and applications.
 The business electives are focused on engineering management and entrepreneurship.
-Electives come from approved lists of courses supplied by the colleges of engineering, business, and computer and information science.
-All students must take at least one technical elective and one business elective.
-These electives must be courses of at least 3 semester hours.
+Electives come from approved lists of courses supplied by the colleges of engineering, business, and computer sciences.
 Students may take elective course work outside these lists only with the prior approval of the program director.

 It is expected that students beginning this program will have an adequate background in the following areas: C, C++, or Java programming languages; probability and statistics; and differential and integral calculus.